RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/19-PSA.md

 <sup>7</sup> The law of the LORD [is] perfect, converting the soul: the testimony of the LORD [is] sure, making wise the simple.
 <sup>8</sup> The statutes of the LORD [are] right, rejoicing the heart: the commandment of the LORD [is] pure, enlightening the eyes.
 <sup>9</sup> The fear of the LORD [is] clean, enduring for ever: the judgments of the LORD [are] true [and] righteous altogether.
-<sup>10</sup> More to be desired [are they] than gold, yea, than much fine gold: sweeter also than honey and the honeycomb .
+<sup>10</sup> More to be desired [are they] than gold, yea, than much fine gold: sweeter also than honey and the honeycomb.
 <sup>11</sup> Moreover by them is thy servant warned: [and] in keeping of them [there is] great reward.
 <sup>12</sup> Who can understand [his] errors? cleanse thou me from secret [faults].
 <sup>13</sup> Keep back thy servant also from presumptuous [sins]; let them not have dominion over me: then shall I be upright, and I shall be innocent from the great transgression.